 Exercise and play

-Being smaller, your Toy Dog doesn’t need as much physical exercise as larger types but they still require regular exercise to stay fit and healthy.
+Toy dog exercise is an important consideration for owners.
+Being smaller, your toy dog doesn’t need as much physical exercise as larger types but they still require regular exercise to stay fit and healthy.
 Carrying your small dog in busy or crowded places is fine, but they should have plenty of other opportunities to exercise and enjoy new experiences in a safe, fun way.

-Toy Dogs that are Terrier-like may enjoy games such as playing with a safe, squeaky toy of an appropriate size, a rope pull to shake around in their mouth, or a mini cereal box to rip up with some treats inside to find and consume for their efforts.
+There are lots of games for small dogs that your friend may enjoy.
+Toy dogs that are Terrier-like may enjoy games such as playing with a safe, squeaky toy of an appropriate size, a rope pull to shake around in their mouth, or a mini cereal box to rip up with some treats inside to find and consume for their efforts.

 Playing with you